kris3c/kris3c.github.io/writeup/ctf/KPMG/KPMG-Bakery.md

 `Date : 22 Dec 2023 Friday`

-Hey Hackers, Sorry i forgot to capture screenshots while i was solving the challenge but i will provide as much as possible context to create the whole scenario with words. <<
+Hey Hackers, I forgot to capture screenshots while i was solving the challenge but i will provide as much as possible context to create the whole scenario with words. <<

 ## Table of Content